Jonathan Parr

 Jonathan Parr (born 21 October 1988) is a Norwegian former professional footballer who played as a full-back.
 He made his debut for the Norway national football team in 2010.

 Hailing from Oslo, Parr started his professional career with the local team Lyn, where he made his debut in Tippeligaen.
 He then transferred to Aalesund in 2007, where he was a part of the team that won the Norwegian Cup in both 2009 and 2011.
 Parr transferred to the Championship side Crystal Palace in July 2011 and was a part of the team that won promotion to the Premier League in the 2012–13 season.

+Parr subsequently played for Ipswich Town before returning to Norway to play for Strømsgodset.

 Club career

 Early career

 Parr was born in Oslo where he grew up in Holmlia and played for Holmlia SK.
 During his youth he also played for KFUM Oslo and Hauger before he got enrolled in the NTG/Lyn-program.

 Parr made his Tippeligaen debut for Lyn on 30 April 2006, in a 1–4 loss against Stabæk.
 He played 14 senior matches for Lyn, 11 of them in Tippeligaen.
 Parr was mostly used as a striker or winger at Lyn.

 In March 2007 he signed a three-year contract for Aalesund.
 He was in the starting line-up five times, and came off the bench 14 times during his first year in Aalesund.
 His first league goal came in the 4–1 victory against Sandefjord on 29 July 2007.
 He won the Norwegian Football Cup with Aalesund in 2009.
 In February 2010, he extended his contract an extra year, expiring at the end of 2011.